Getting through a planned power outage

 Have a contingency plan ready if you rely on life support equipment or need electrical items to care for babies, the disabled, elderly or pets.
 Keep warm with extra layers or blankets.

-If you have an electric heating system, then heat your home or just the rooms you are using to a comfortable temperature before the planned outage is due to begin.
-Then prevent heat loss by draught-proofing doors and windows and keeping them shut.
-Close curtains at night to keep the heat in.
+If you have an air conditioner, then cool your home or just the rooms you are using to a comfortable temperature before the planned outage is due to begin.
+Then prevent collingloss by draught-proofing doors and windows and keeping them shut.
+Close curtains at night to keep the cold air in.

 - Charge mobile phones, laptop computers and portable backup batteries